infinispan/infinispan-server/server/src/main/resources/README.txt

    RemoteCache cache = container.getCache();
 }

-6. Finally, you can store and retrieve data from JBoss Enterprise Data Grid:
+6. Finally, you can store and retrieve data from JBoss Data Grid:

 public static void main(String[] args) {
    // By default it connects to localhost:11222